Atrial Fibrillation

 How is atrial fibrillation diagnosed?

-What are the risks of untreated atrial fibrillation?
+What are the treatment options for atrial fibrillation?

 Can lifestyle changes help manage atrial fibrillation?